JacobA12/BookBot/README.md

-This is my bookbot project for boot.dev
+BookBot is my first project!